Dan's Quantum Anatomy

 DNA vs Genes vs Chromosomes

 The human body is composed of proteins, but what governs their formation?
 The answer lies in DNA, the blueprint that holds all the information tracing back to the time when the first humans roamed the Earth 249,000 years ago.
-Genes are specific segments of DNA that provide the instructions for building proteins, while chromosomes are long, structured strands of DNA that contain thousands of genes wrapped around proteins.
+Genes are specific segments of DNA that provide the instructions for building proteins, while chromosomes are long, structured strands that contain thousands of genes wrapped around proteins.
 You can think of chromosomes as the "books," genes as the "sentences," and DNA as the "letters" contained within.

-Humans possess approximately 50,000 genes and 23 chromosomes.
-Interestingly, chromosomes 2 and 3 have undergone a unique alteration—they are fused together!
+Humans possess 22,900 genes and 23 chromosomes.
+Interestingly, chromosomes 2A and 2B have undergone a unique alteration—the two chromosomes are fused together!
 While scientists agree that this fusion is not a product of evolutionary processes, they have yet to provide an explanation for it.
-This chromosomal fusion is directly linked to the chakras and aura, a trait not found in any other living beings on Earth.
+This chromosomal fusion is directly linked to the size of the human brain, the chakras and aura, a trait not found in any other living beings on Earth.

-Cells and the mind
+Cells and the Mind

-Humans are only consciously aware of about 5% of their mind, the thinking mind; the remaining 95% operates beneath the surface within the subconscious, the nervous system, and the "brains" of various organs, which work together to control and communicate with our cells.
+However, humans are only consciously aware of about 5% of their mind, the thinking mind; the remaining 95% operates beneath the surface within the subconscious, the nervous system, and the "brains" of various organs, which work together to control and communicate with our cells.
 This vast portion of the mind plays a crucial role in cellular reproduction and, ultimately, our overall health.

-95% of our mind
+95% of our Mind

 The subconscious mind is intricately linked to the aura and will be explored in a future chapter.